caddyserver/website/src/docs/markdown/caddyfile/options.md

 ## General Options

 ##### `debug`
 Enables debug mode, which sets the log level to `DEBUG` for the default logger.
-This may reveal more information about Caddy's internals.
-Enable this before asking for help on the [community forums](https://caddy.community)!
+This reveals more details that can be useful when troubleshooting (and is very verbose in production).
+We ask that you enable this before asking for help on the [community forums](https://caddy.community).

 ##### `http_port`